Back to Whitepapers

 Graphiti constructs the knowledge graph by identifying entities, relationships, and temporal connections within processed documents.
 The resulting graph structure, stored in Neo4j, captures how issuers connect to sectors, how regulatory rules apply to asset classes, and how portfolio positions link to risk factors.
 This contextualized representation enables agents to trace the impact of any market event across the full scope of portfolio holdings and compliance mandates.

-The Microsoft Agent Framework coordinates the specialized agents that execute IPRA's analytical workflows.
+Agent Orchestration: The Microsoft Agent Framework coordinates the specialized agents that execute IPRA's analytical workflows.
 An intelligent orchestration engine routes incoming requests and events to the appropriate agent based on task type and current system load.
 The Portfolio Impact Agent and Compliance Monitor Agent operate continuously, processing each incoming signal against relevant portfolio positions and mandates.
 The Regulatory Audit Agent maintains audit trails, while the Scenario Stress Agent responds to user-initiated requests for stress testing and sensitivity analysis.

 Each agent accesses shared resources through well-defined interfaces: the knowledge graph for contextual relationships, PostgreSQL for portfolio and compliance data, and the model inference endpoints for AI-powered analysis.
 This separation of concerns enables independent scaling and updates to individual components without disrupting overall system operation.

-Accuracy and Guardrails
+Accuracy Controls and Design Safeguards

 IPRA mitigates hallucination risk through a multi-layered approach.
 Every LLM-generated assessment is grounded in source data retrieved from the knowledge graph and PostgreSQL.
 The Compliance Monitor Agent applies deterministic threshold checks before invoking LLM-based qualitative assessments, ensuring that quantitative compliance limits are enforced.
 The Regulatory Audit Agent logs the complete evidence chain for each finding, enabling human reviewers to verify any AI-generated recommendation against its source material.

-Valkey, a Redis-compatible key-value store, manages authentication tokens and session state.
+Security and Observability: Valkey, a Redis-compatible key-value store, manages authentication tokens and session state.
 All user interactions require authenticated sessions, and the system logs every query, analysis result, and recommendation for regulatory audit purposes.
 Prometheus collects system metrics from all components, enabling operations teams to monitor GPU utilization, inference latency, and pipeline throughput in real time.

 Dell's Integrated Dell Remote Access Controller (iDRAC) provides out-of-band management for the underlying server infrastructure.
 Operations teams can monitor hardware health, thermal status, and power consumption independent of the operating system. iDRAC's secure remote management capabilities enable infrastructure teams to perform firmware updates, diagnose issues, and restore service without physical access to the data center, a critical requirement for institutions with distributed operations or limited on-site staff.